I have recently started working for VIPKID and have written about my experience here on Hubpages.

 You learn to function on sugar and caffeine and fumes.

 And it's not just the toys and clutter that keep your house from truly being clean.
 You just lack the time, energy and sleep (see above) to really scrub, clean and make it shine.

 And as your kids grow and you discover a bit more sleep, you still find that there is a lack of time as you take them to and from their many activities and obligations.

-And don't be fooled by that family's house where everything looks perfect.
-There are really only three explanations for a family with kids that also have a clean house.
+Don't be fooled by that family's house where everything looks perfect.
+There are really only three explanations for a family with kids that also has a clean house.